 - Communication skills

 - How to develop characters

 - Scale and proportion.

-Please note – The above topics are only broadly defined.
+Please note: The above topics are only broadly defined.
 This syllabus is not specified by IIT Bombay.
-Candidates must sharpen their skills in the above mentioned areas to get high score in CEED exam.
+Candidates must sharpen their skills in the above-mentioned areas to get a high score in the CEED exam.

 Let us now look at what exactly you will face in the CEED exam.

 Part A – The CEED exam question paper will have two parts.
 The first part, Part A will have multiple choice questions.
 All the candidates who qualify this part only will be eligible for the next section.
 Say there are N seats, then about 10X N candidates who score highest in Part A will be scored in Part B.